QuayAu/fxtract/README.md

 Feature extraction is a crucial step for tackling machine learning problems.
-Many machine learning problems start with complex (often timestamped) raw data many grouped variables (e.g. heart rate measurements of many patients, gps data for analysis of movements of many participants of a study, etc.).
-This raw data often times cannot be directly used for machine learning algorithms.
+Many machine learning problems start with complex (often timestamped) raw data with many grouped variables (e.g. heart rate measurements of many patients, gps data for analysis of movements of many participants of a study, etc.).
+Often times, this raw data cannot directly be used for machine learning algorithms.
 User-defined features must be extracted for this purpose.
-Examples could be the heart rate variability of a patient, or the maximum distance traveled for a participant of a gps study.
-Since there are many different machine learning applications and therefore many inherently different datasets and features which need to be calculated, we do not supply any automated features. `fxtract` assists you in the feature extraction process by helping with the data wrangling needed, but still allows you to extract your own defined features.
+Examples could be the heart rate variability of a patient, or the maximum distance traveled by a participant of a gps study.
+Since there are many different machine learning applications and therefore many inherently different raw datasets and features which need to be calculated, we do not supply any automated features. `fxtract` assists you in the feature extraction process by helping with the data wrangling needed, but still allows you to extract your own defined features.

 ![](man/figures/fxtract_main.svg)